aldrn-bnu/aldrn-bnu/README.md

 ### 📊 GitHub Highlights

-- 🔥 Frequent commits & clean repositories
+- 🔥 Trying for clean repositories
-- ⭐ Public projects with hands-on logic & interface
+- ⭐ Projects with hands-on logic & interface
-- 🧪 Combines software and hardware-level coding
 - 📈 Versed in code structuring, debugging, and problem solving

 ---